-While chatting to a friend over coffee last week, it occurred to me that as a nation we seem to be in the middle of an identity crisis.
+While chatting to a friend about brand strategy over coffee last week (as one does), it occurred to me that as a nation we seem to be in the middle of an identity crisis.

-Having left the EU on 31 January many people both internally and overseas seem unsure of what that means for us and whether we will still be as much a part of Europe now we are out of the EU.
+Having left the EU, many people both internally and overseas seem unsure of what that means for us and whether we will still be as much a part of Europe now we are out of the EU.

 This is a major issue for a country trying to negotiate stable and beneficial trade deals but it’s not one that’s uncommon.